Chocolate Cake Roll

 - Additional confectioners' sugar

-- Line a greased 15-in. x 10-in. x 1-n. baking pan with parchment paper; greased the paper.
+- Line a greased 15x10x1-n. baking pan with parchment paper; greased the paper.
 Spread batter evenly in pan.
 Bake at 350° for 12-15 minutes or until cake springs back when lightly touched in center (do not overbake).
 Cool for 5 minutes; invert onto a kitchen towel dusted with confectioners' sugar.
 Gently peel off parchment paper.
 Roll up cake in the towel jelly-roll style, starting with a short side.
 Cool completely on a wire racks.

-- In a mixing bowl, beat cream and confectioners' sugar until stiff peaks form; chill.
+- In a large bowl, beat cream and confectioners' sugar until stiff peaks form; chill.
 Unroll cake; spread with whipped cream to within 1/2 in. of edges.
 Roll up again.
 Place seam down on serving platter; chill.
 Dust with additional confectioners' sugar before serving.
-Yield: 12 servings.